 In the early days of Barack Obama's presidency, the Democrat was cast as a cool, compassionate saviour; a constitutional lawyer who would cut through the darkness surrounding Guantánamo Bay and bring an end to America's shame.
-George W Bush had proclaimed he had the power to indefinitely detain suspected terrorists captured after 9/11 without charge or trial.
-Obama would surely never do such a thing, and suggested that Bush's detention policies and executive power grab were unlawful.
+George W. Bush had proclaimed he had the power to indefinitely detain suspected terrorists captured after 9/11 without charge or trial.
+Obama though suggested that Bush's detention policies and executive power grab were unlawful.
 He vowed to reverse them.
-Bush said establishing Guantánamo was "necessary", but acknowledged towards the last days of his term that it became a "propaganda tool" aiding Al Qaeda's recruitment drive, at one point agreeing that it needed to be shut down.
+Bush said establishing Guantánamo was "necessary," but acknowledged toward the last days of his term that it became a "propaganda tool" aiding Al Qaeda's recruitment drive, at one point agreeing that it needed to be shut down.
 But that was something he never achieved.
 Much like Obama.

 So, when it comes to Guantánamo, what actually sets Obama apart from Bush?

 To begin with, Obama lived up to what was expected of him.
-He signed an executive order – one of his first acts as president – and promised to close Guantánamo Bay within a year of taking office, in 2009.
-More than five years on, Guantánamo remains open and detainees within the facility see Obama as a Jimmy Carter figure, a man who promised much but delivered more of the same, if not worse.
+He signed an executive order—one of his first acts as president—and promised to close Guantánamo Bay within a year of taking office, in 2009.
+More than five years on, Guantánamo remains open and detainees within the facility see Obama as a Jimmy Carter figure, a man who promised much but delivered more of the same.
 The White House says its failure to close Gitmo is down to fierce bickering and legislative constraints imposed by Congress on the transfer of detainees.
 It's a story they've been repeating for five years.

 The facts tell a different tale.
 Obama has shown little interest in tackling the Guantánamo problem since he suffered a bipartisan backlash in the first year of his presidency over his attempts to close the prison and resettle a handful of detainees in Northern Virginia.
 Obama continues to say he is committed to closing Guantánamo but lawyers who represent the detainees say the president's actions have not matched his rhetoric.